Open-Source-Compliance/Sharing-creates-value/README.md

 ## Review of an OSS package analysis file

 To do a good review is similar to the license analysis itself.
-This document shall provide tipps and good practises of how to do a "good" review.
+Here we will provide tipps and good practises of how to do a "good" review.
 It is not meant to be complete and will be enhanced, whenever I see new topics to be covered.

 ### What is needed to do a "good" review:
 1. the component source code